walterbender/Syllabi/biomimicry.md

 ----------------------
 </a>

-Students will translate those functions idenitified in Week 2 into words or terms that make sense to the industrial designer During these sessions, students will generate a set of design solutions ranging from radical to traditional; develop specific concepts and narrow
+Students will translate those functions identified in Week 2 into words or terms that make sense to the industrial designer During these sessions, students will generate a set of design solutions ranging from radical to traditional; develop specific concepts and narrow